Malyn

 He tried to shake it off as he retrieved the cake, which was mostly still in one piece after the ride, and they headed into the house.
 “We’re back and we have cake!”

-“Oh!”
-Adin said as he stood up from his desk and approached.
-“Is that carrot cake?”
+"Oh!"
+Adin appeared from behind his desk.
+"Is that carrot cake?"

-Malyn looked down at the cake.
-“This is a vegetable?
-I’ve been scammed.”
+Malyn looked down at it.
+"This is a vegetable?
+I've been scammed."

 “I assure you, it’s still very unhealthy.”